zaidajani/updateReadme/readme.md

 woke up at 6 and slept.
 Our saturday is spoiled as in the new school, there are classes on saturday.

+## Day 22 update

+woke up at 6 and slept.
+Its monday.

 ## Weather Updates : http://zaidajani.github.io/weather-app